edgedb/edgedb/docs/edgeql/insert.rst

   ... };

-This query is valid because the inner subquery is guaranteed to return at most 1 ``Hero`` object, due to the uniqueness constraint on ``Hero.name``.
+This query is valid because the inner subquery is guaranteed to return at most one ``Hero`` object, due to the uniqueness constraint on ``Hero.name``.
 If you are filtering on a non-exclusive property, use ``assert_single`` to guarantee that the subquery will return zero or one results.
 If more than one result is returned, this query will fail at runtime.

 .. code-block:: edgeql-repl